-- There shall be accessible and affordable legal services for women, particularly women who require support for family law and criminal law related matters (gender based violence).
-The position of paralegals in assisting women to claim their rights shall be recognised. - Courts to break down patriarchy by implementing measures within the court rooms that are victim- and gendersensitive, and prevent second trauma and humiliation of survivors by protecting their rights.
+- There shall be accessible and affordable legal services for women, particularly women who require support for family law and criminal law related matters (gender based violence and related matters).
+The position of paralegals in assisting women to claim their rights shall be recognised. - Courts to break down patriarchy by implementing measures within the court rooms that are victim- and gender-sensitive, and prevent secondary trauma and humiliation of survivors by protecting their rights. - Urgently formalise norms, that give the necessary protection, respect and dignity to women during the hearing of these cases. - There Shall be a standardisation of procedures that give effect to these norms across all courts. - ensure provisions for survivors (of sexual assault or rape) to testify in camera or through intermediaries; and through anonymization.
+This is to inhibit cross

-- Urgently formalise norms, that give the necessary protection, respect and dignity to women during the hearing of these cases. - There Shall be standardisation of procedures that give effect to these norms across all courts. - ensure provisions for survivors (of sexual assault or rape) to testify in camera or through intermediaries; and through anonymization.
-This is to inhibit cross examinations of rape survivors by the defence team and to prevent secondary victimisation or trauma. - The Judiciary MUST strive for better court procedures, in order to make the process of seeking justice accessible and trauma-free for women and children.
+- examinations of rape survivors by the defence team and to prevent secondary victimisation or trauma. - The Judiciary MUST strive for better court procedures, in order to make the process of seeking justice accessible and trauma-free for women and children.

-For example, the United Nations office on drugs and crimes compiled a handbook in 2019 for the Judiciary on effective criminal justice responses to GBV against women and girls.
+For example, the United Nations office on drugs and crimes compiled a handbook in 2019 for the Judiciary, on effective criminal justice responses to GBV for the benefit of women and girls.

 This outlines (amongst other things) the conduct of judges when interacting with the survivors.
-Further, it provides good practices for judicial training and development, and recommends taking a gendered lens when approaching these types of cases.
+Further, it provides good practices for judicial training and development, and recommends taking a gendered lens when approaching these type of cases.

-The approach (to be) taken by judges and practitioners
+Priority Actions (2): The Approach (to be) taken by Judges and Practitioners